sailpoint-oss/developer.sailpoint.com/docs/connectivity/saas-connectivity/test-build-deploy.md

 :::caution Important

 Make sure that you implement a form of version control or regular backup process for your connectors.
-You cannot recover the source code from IDN because it gets sent to IDN as a compiled and minified JavaScript (JS) bundle that cannot be easily expanded into its original source code structure.
+You cannot recover the source code from ISC because it gets sent to ISC as a compiled and minified JavaScript (JS) bundle that cannot be easily expanded into its original source code structure.

 :::

-## Test Your Connector in IdentityNow
+## Test Your Connector in Identity Security Cloud

-Follow these steps to test a connector bundle in both IdentityNow and the IdentityNow user interface (UI).
+Follow these steps to test a connector bundle in both Identity Security Cloud and the Identity Security Cloud user interface (UI).

-### Test Your Connector Bundle In IdentityNow
+### Test Your Connector Bundle In Identity Security Cloud

 The connector CLI provides ways to test invoking commands with any connector upload version.
 Before running a command, create a file, **config.json**, in the root project folder.
 Include any configuration items required to interact with the target web service in this file, such as API token, username, password, organization, version, etc. The following snippet is an example: